 As the Qatar National Research Strategy (QNRS) strives to improve the health and well-being of Qatar’s population, scientific research collaborations enabled by Qatar Biobank are the key to impacting the future of personalised healthcare in Qatar and the region.

+Qatar Biobank will provide invaluable resources for researchers within the country and wider areas.
 Qatar Biobank will enable researchers to discover how the health and genes of Qatar’s population is affected by their lifestyle and environment.